 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2011-2012 academic year (see the next item below), use the 2011-2012 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2015-2016 academic year (see the next item below), use the 2015-2016 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

+H1 2016-2017 2015-2016

+estimated final

-H1 2012-2013 estimated 2011-2012 final Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: Х
+H1 Indicate the academic year for which data are reported for items H1, H2, ~

+H2A, and H6 below: ^

-Н3 Which needs-analysis methodology does your institution on use in awarding g institutional aid?
+3 Which needs-analysis methodology does your institution use in awarding institutional aid?

-H3 Federal methodology (FM)
+Н3 Federal methodology (FM)

 H3 Institutional methodology (IM)

-H3 Both FM and IM Х
+H3 Both FM and IM Χ

-H1 Need-based \$ (Include non-need-based aid used to meet need.)
-Non-need- based \$ (Exclude non-need- based aid used to meet need.)
-H1 Scholarships/Grants H1 Federal \$2,449,722 H1 State (i.e., all states, not only the state in which your institution is located) \$208,750 H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$49,235,488 H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college \$896,865 \$489,452 H1 Total Scholarships/Grants \$52,790,825 \$489,452 H1 Self-Help H1 Student loans from all sources (excluding parent loans) \$2,766,793 \$1,362,144 H1 Federal Work-Study \$973,285 H1 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$483,063 H1 Total Self-Help \$4,223,141 \$1,362,144 H1 Other H1 Parent Loans \$0 \$2,548,829 H1 Tuition Waivers Reporting is optional.
-Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere. \$0 H1 Athletic Awards \$0
+H1 Need-based \$ Non-need-based

+(Include non-need- \$ (Exclude non-

+based aid used to need-based aid used

+meet need.) to meet need.)

+H1 Scholarships/Grants

+H1 Federal \$2,392,566

+H1 State (i.e., all states, not only the state in which your institution is located)

+\$254,925

+H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants,

+awarded by the college, excluding athletic aid and tuition waivers (which are

+reported below). \$57,587,172

+H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not

+awarded by the college \$1,253,526 \$1,210,194

+H1 Total Scholarships/Grants \$61,488,189 \$1,210,194

+H1 Self-Help

+H1 Student loans from all sources (excluding parent loans) \$2,650,362 \$1,478,966

+H1 Federal Work-Study \$1,854,265

+H1 State and other (e.g., institutional) work-study/employment (Note: Excludes

+Federal Work-Study captured above.) \$688,187

+H1 Total Self-Help \$5,192,814 \$1,478,966

+H1 Other

+H1 Parent Loans \$0 \$3,030,423

+H1 Tuition Waivers

+Reporting is optional.
+Report tuition waivers in this row if you choose to report

+them.
+Do not report tuition waivers elsewhere. \$0 \$0

+H1 Athletic Awards \$0 \$0

-H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
 Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.